Scutterman/GesturesToInputs/README.md

 A window that allows better control of the program
 - Adjusting the size of the erode / dilate, and the minimum area allowed for  tracking
 - Choosing a webcam from a list
-- Selecting a target window & subwindow so input is not sent if it is not in focus
+- Selecting a target window & subwindow so input is not sent if it is not in focus ([see here](https://docs.microsoft.com/en-gb/windows/win32/api/winuser/nf-winuser-getforegroundwindow))
 - Adding an arbritary number of markers (with distinct names) and chosing one or more colour ranges per marker, with inline threshold box
 - Auto-configuring a marker by prompting it to be positioned inside outlines placed at each corner and the centre and then auto-adjusting the inputs until just before the outline is not filled with white.
 Determine whether the inputs overlap sufficiently to allow a single range or whether several ranges are required
 - Allow custom gesture inputs to be added with one or more rules, including position of named marker and relation between two named markers (horizontally or vertically less than, equal, more than)